• What is a Vignere Cipher?

 1. Press Command + Spacebar on your MacBook, type “Self Service”, and press Enter.

-2. In the Self Service application, search for “Creative Cloud” and proceed with the download.
+2. In the Self Service application, search for “Creative Cloud” and proceed with the download (this may already be installed).

 3. Once Creative Cloud is installed, open it by pressing Command + Spacebar, typing “Creative Cloud”, and pressing Enter.